scossar/markdown-fileid.nvim/README.md

 ## Configuration

-The key that is used for the UUID defaults to `"file_id"`.
+The key that is used for the file ID defaults to `"file_id"`.
 This can be configured when installing the plugin:

 ```lua
 {